NYUMarioYang/WebDevFall23/HW1/recipe.md

  # Braised Pork Rice Recipe

+**Note: I couldn't find the original site that I was getting the recipe from so I'll combine the content on this markdown and another site https://home.meishichina.com/recipe-345832.html for the content future assignments.
+Sorry for confusion!**

 **Introduction**:
 Braised pork rice is a traditional Taiwan dish.
 The main ingredients are pork belly, quail eggs, rice, etc. It's rich but not greasy, with a sweet and salty taste, and bursting with aroma.
 The thick braised pork, paired with perfectly steamed rice — neither too soft nor too hard — ensures every grain of rice is soaked in the dark red sauce.
 Sugar and fat, the dynamic duo!
 Every spoonful of Braised Pork Rice, bursting with these flavors, is like a party for your taste buds.
 Dive into this easy yet irresistibly delicious recipe!
 <img src="https://github.com/NYUMarioYang/WebDevFall23/assets/144243031/5b86477b-5589-4cb2-9bfc-fe386e4f384e" width="300" alt="Braised Pork Rice Image">